-Waking up at seven am is a big shock to the system and it's pure hell difficult for both of us to adapt to.
+Waking up at seven am is a big shock to the system and it's

 Here's a couple of my thoughts and experiences over the last two days: